CSISA in Nepal

 Earthquake Recovery Support Program (EQRSP)

-The 2015 earthquake and subsequent aftershocks that struck Nepal have had huge negative impacts on the country’s agriculture and food security.
-It is estimated that about 8 million people have been affected by the earthquakes, with smallholders in hilly regions being most hard-hit.
+The 2015 earthquake and subsequent aftershocks that struck Nepal had huge negative impacts on the country’s agriculture and food security.
+An estimated 8 million were affected by the earthquakes, with smallholders in hilly regions being most hard-hit.

-In response to the devastation, USAID-Nepal is funding a 13-month support program that is being implemented by CSISA in close coordination with the Ministry of Agricultural Development.
-The program has distributed 50,000 grain storage bags, 30 cocoons for community grain storage, 400 mini-tillers and other modern agriculture power tools (e.g., reapers, maize shellers, seeders), 800 sets (5 items in a set) of small agricultural hand tools and 20,000 posters on better-bet agronomic practices for rice and maize.
+In response to the devastation, USAID-Nepal funded a support program from June 2015 to September 2016 that was implemented by CSISA in close coordination with the Ministry of Agricultural Development.
+The program distributed 50,000 grain storage bags, 30 cocoons for community grain storage, 400 mini-tillers and other modern agriculture power tools (e.g., reapers, maize shellers, seeders), 800 sets (5 items in a set) of small agricultural hand tools and 20,000 posters on better-bet agronomic practices for rice and maize.

-The districts receiving support include Dolkha, Kavre, Khotang, Makwanpur, Nuwakot, Ramechap, Sindhupalchowk, and Solukhumbu.
+The districts that received support included Dolkha, Kavre, Khotang, Makwanpur, Nuwakot, Ramechap, Sindhupalchowk, and Solukhumbu.

 CSISA Agronomy and Seed Systems Scaling in Nepal